Crucifixion plaque: Dating

 The surviving plaques were rediscovered in varying circumstances during the 19th and 20th centuries, having presumably been hidden to protect them from invading Vikings or Normans.
 Based on their iconography and lack of Viking-influenced animal or zoomorphic designs, the majority are dated to the late 11th and early 12th centuries, based on elements such as vegetative decorations reminiscent of the Ringerike style.

-The late 7th or 8th century Rinnegan Crucifixion Plaque is at least two centuries earlier than the other examples.
+The late 7th- or 8th-century Rinnegan Crucifixion Plaque is at least two centuries older than the other examples.
 It is so dated by its use of curvilinear designs reminiscent of the late Celtic style.

-The format of a crucified Christ surrounded by angels above each arm and soldiers below draws on earlier figurations in 7th to 9th century Insular illuminated gospels, to the extent that it seems likely that the craftsmen had copies of these works.
+The format of a crucified Christ surrounded by angels above each arm and soldiers below draws on earlier figurations in 7th- to 9th-century Insular illuminated gospels, to the extent that it seems likely that the craftsmen had copies of these works.
 Examples include f.
 200r of the Book of Kells, f.38v from the Southampton Psalter, and miniatures from the Irish Gospels of St. Gall, the Durham Gospels, and the spear-bearer on a long-side from the c.
 1026 cumdach for the Stowe Missal.